-September 2016 will see the much-anticipated return of Unlimited, a festival that celebrates the artistic vision and originality of disabled artists.
+September 2016 saaw the much-anticipated return of Unlimited, a festival that celebrates the artistic vision and originality of disabled artists.

-Unlimited 2016 incorporates theatre, dance, music, literature, comedy and visual arts that celebrates difference with a spirit of artistic adventure, honesty and humour.
-It runs from 6-11 September at London’s iconic Southbank Centre and, for the first time ever, the Festival will extend to Scotland this year with Tramway’s Unlimited Festival running in Glasgow from 15-25 September.
+Unlimited 2016 incorporated theatre, dance, music, literature, comedy and visual arts that celebrated difference with a spirit of artistic adventure, honesty and humour.
+It ran from 6-11 September at London’s iconic Southbank Centre and, for the first time ever, the Festival extended to Scotland with Tramway’s Unlimited Festival which ran in Glasgow from 15-25 September.

 As well as providing a programme of extraordinary art by disabled artists, Unlimited aims to give artists an opportunity to develop international partnerships and collaborations.
-The British Council in Australia has invited ten Australian delegates to attend Unlimited for a week of performances, panel discussions, workshops and exhibitions.
-They are:
+The British Council in Australia invited ten Australian delegates to attend Unlimited for a week of performances, panel discussions, workshops and exhibitions.
+They were: